Getting started with MiRos¶

 - Your robot will then start Bluetooth services and connect to the Diamond wireless network, DIA-LAB.

-- Finally, once everything is booted up the robot should say its IP address.
+- Finally, once everything is booted up the robot should speak aloud its IP address.

 Connecting MiRoCODE to MiRo¶

-As mentioned in the introduction, the transition to working with the physical MiRos is really simple.
-All MiRos in the Diamond have an IP address in the following range:
+As mentioned in the introduction, the transition from the simulator to the physical MiRos is really simple.

 Make note of the IP address of your robot and type it in the corresponding field in the robot control panel: